vbalmer/mkrausAI.github.io/ResearchWork/index.md

 *   Acquire **hands-on experience** in creatively thinking and designing an application together with the computational problem solving SciML approach.
 *   Use this course as a **"stepping-stone" to Machine Learning-intensive courses** offered in D-BAUG and D-ARCH.

+### <a name="objectives"></a>Extended Reality in Teaching Structural Engineering
+In the first phase, non-​linear FE models for reinforced concrete plates and slabs developed at ETH Zurich are combined with AI methods to create hybrid AI-​FEM models.
+These are much more efficient than established analysis methods both in terms of the computing power required and the reliability of predicting the load-​bearing behaviour.
+With the completion of the first phase, a validated software demonstrator of AI-​FEM hybrids for the efficient non-​linear analysis and design of reinforced concrete structures is available.